Trelissick: History

-Trelissick, first recorded in 1275, means Leidic's farm.
+Trelissick, first recorded in 1275, means "Leidic's farm".
 Trelissick in the parish of St Ewe has the same derivation but Trelissick in St Erth and Trelissick in Sithney have a different one ("Gwledic's farm").

 The house was designed around 1750 by the paternal grandfather of Humphry Davy for John Lawrence and remodelled in the 1820s by Thomas Daniell.
 It was further extended in the late 19th century.
-It is Grade 2* listed.
+It is Grade II* listed.

-The estate has been in the ownership of the National Trust since 1955 when it was donated by Ida Copeland following the death of her son Geoffrey.
+The estate has been in the ownership of the National Trust since 1955 when it was donated by Ida Copeland following the death of her son Geoffrey, on the understanding that the family could continue to reside there.
 A stained glass memorial bearing the Copeland coat of arms was donated to Feock parish church by Mrs. Copeland.
 The house and garden had formerly been owned and developed by the Daniell family, which had made its fortune in the 18th century Cornish copper mining industry.

 The contents of the house were sold in July 2013 by Bonhams auctioneers.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in Trelissick in the 1900s.